oauthstuff/draft-oauth-rar/main.md

 The AS would compare the `type` value and the `action` value to determine that the `read` access is already covered by the `write` access previously granted to the client.

-This same API could be designed with a `privileges` values of `admin`, used in this example to denote that the resulting token is allowed to perform any functions on the resources.
+This same API could be designed with a possible value for `privileges` of `admin`, used in this example to denote that the resulting token is allowed to perform any functions on the resources.
 If that client is then granted such `admin` privileges to the API: